ietf-wg-acme/acme/draft-ietf-acme.md

 type (required, string):
 : The string "dns"

+token (required, string):
+: The "token" value from the authorized key object in the challenge.

 ~~~~~~~~~~
 {
-  "type": "dns"
+  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA"
 }
 ~~~~~~~~~~

 To validate a DNS challenge, the server performs the following steps:

+1. Verify that the "token" value in the response matches the "token" field in the authorized key object in the challenge.
-1. Compute the SHA-256 digest of the authorized keys object
+2. Compute the SHA-256 digest of the authorized key object
-2. Query for TXT records under the validation domain name
+3. Query for TXT records under the validation domain name
-3. Verify that the contents of one of the TXT records matches the digest value
+4. Verify that the contents of one of the TXT records matches the digest value

 If all of the above verifications succeed, then the validation is successful.
 If no DNS record is found, or DNS record and response payload do not pass these